cgunnars/dualrnaseq_umi/README.md

 - Added UMI deduplication using umi_tools v1.0.1 as an optional flag --run_umidedup.
 Assumes that reads contain UMIs in the fastq header, that fragmentation happens before addition, and requires STAR to be run.
 - Creates a singularity image bootstrapped from the nf-core image, where umi_tools is installed.
 Specified as a local file for the process container.

-TO RUN: create a clean instance (25 GB bootdisk).
+Installation: create a clean instance (25 GB bootdisk).
 After creating / downloading the file dual_startup.sh, chmod +x dual_startup.sh to make it an executable, then run using source dual_startup.sh. **Using source is required for nested installations to proceed, as the startup script will be changing environment variables.**

+Running:
+$ ./nextflow run cgunnars/dualseq_umi -profile singularity --run_umidedup --run_star \[other params\]

+(Additional arguments, such as the input path for your data and the genomes of interest, are provided either in the config file or at run time.)

 # ![nf-core/dualrnaseq](docs/images/nf-core-dualrnaseq_logo.png)